 - "Midel 7131" (ca. 1,650kg per turbine) synthetic ester

 - Silver (less than 10g per turbine)

+- Pultrusion process (production step for CFRP parts, mainly electricity consumption)

 - Magnets

 - Li-ion battery

 - Special resin in 100kV transformer

 - Various coatings for metal parts

 The effect of those data gaps - which are the same as in Nordex' previous LCA - has already been tested on the overall GWP results in the course of the previous LCA: the estimated contribution of Midel (synthetic ester) was +0.4% to the overall GWP result, the estimated contribution of silver was +0.0004% to the overall GWP result.
 The difference between an estimated lead battery and lead metal on the overall GWP result was the following: 0.005% due to the battery and 0.007% due to lead metal.
 It is therefore assumed that the data gaps for the current LCA are within a very similar range.